ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 ## Introduction to continuous methods

-Read below an introduction to continuous methods of software development:
+Read the sections below for an introduction to the continuous methodology of software development:

 - [Continuous Integration](#continuous-integration)
 - [Continuous Delivery](#continuous-delivery)